RehbeinKobs/rocket-engines-api/README.md

-<p align="middle"> Disclaimer: This is not a real application.
-It was created for educational and practice purposes only </p>
+<p align="middle"> Disclaimer: This application was created for educational and practice purposes only </p>

 # About

-The Rocket Store Backend is a Typescript-based REST API for a future online store for purchasing rocket engines.
+The Rocket Engines API is a Typescript-based REST API for searching rocket engines.

 # Installation